 6. How would you go about generating new business?

-This question is particularly relevant to Nigel Wright, as unlike other recruitment agencies, we don’t require candidates to have previous recruitment experience.
+This consulting question is particularly relevant to Nigel Wright as, unlike other recruitment agencies, we don’t require candidates to have previous recruitment experience.
 This question helps us gain an idea of their knowledge of the industry and their initiative.
 We are potentially facing them with an unfamiliar question, and we want to see how they cope on the spot and what they would genuinely do.

 For Ben Debnam, this question is more about finding out how candidates might build relationships with new people.
 “Cold calling isn’t a big part of what we do as a recruitment company, but we do speak to ‘strangers’ on a daily basis.
 We are 360 recruiters, so we need to know that the candidate understands this and that they are going to be comfortable working in the way that we do.”